On this page:

 Network Port Requirements

 To deploy AppDynamics, you may need to modify the configuration of network components to permit access to ports used in the AppDynamics deployment.
 The following pages describe the specific ports used in the system:

 Deployment Planning Roadmap

-This section outlines the typical production roadmap divided into several broad categories.
-Depending on your goals, the size of the deployment, and many other factors, you may want to combine/separate specific steps, as best you see fit for your environment.
+This section outlines the typical production roadmap, and gives you links to where you can get more information about the individual steps.
+It is divided into the following broad categories.
+Depending on your goals, the size of the deployment, and other factors, you may wish to combine steps or break certain steps out further, as best makes sense for your environment.

 Plan the Controller and Platform Installation (on-premises)